-FIXED AND LINE FREQUENCY SWEEPS
+FIXED AND LINE-FREQUENCY SWEEPS

-Sweeps at line frequency and at the horizontal and vertical rates of a TV receiver are commonly used by the technician.
-The line-frequency sweep is obtained by feeding a signal to the horizontal amplifier, taken from some winding on the power transformer.
+Sweeps at line frequency and at the horizontal and vertical rates of a tv receiver are commonly used by the technician.
+The linefrequency sweep is obtained by feeding a signal to the horizontal amplifier, taken from some winding on the power transformer.
 Therefore, it is not a sawtooth but a sine-wave sweep.
-It can be used with an RF sweep generator to develop a response curve of a receiver, provided the oscilloscope also has a phasing control (item 16 in preceding list).
-If this latter feature is omitted from the oscilloscope, the operator should use the synchronized sweep signal from the RF generator to develop the oscilloscope sweep or else be prepared to accept a double response curve and some probable waveform distortion.
+It can be used with an r-f sweep generator to develop a response curve of a receiver, provided the oscilloscope also has a phasing control (item 16 in preceding list).
+If this latter feature is omitted from the oscilloscope, the operator to develop the oscilloscope sweep or else be prepared to accept a double response curve and some probable waveform distortion.

 Item 5 refers to features obtained by special positions of the sweep frequency switch.
-These positions are usually marked V and H TV, or in some similar manner, and sweep rates of 30 and 7,875 cycles per second, respectively, are produced when these positions are used.
-A display of two cycles of signal at the TV vertical or horizontal sweep rate is obtained in this manner, with minimum adjustment of the sweep frequency controls.
+These positions are usually marked V and H TV, or in some similar manner, and sweep rates of 30 and 7875 hertz, respectively, are produced when these positions are used.
+A display of two cycles of signal at the tv vertical or horizontal sweep rate is obtained in this manner, with minimum adjustment of the sweep frequency controls.